Estimators work out how much it will cost for a company to supply products and services to its clients.

 You would need to come up with practical, attractive designs within a budget.

-You would install and repair the wood inside homes, shops and bars.
-Or you could build sets for film and TV.
+You would install and repair the wood inside homes, shops and bars or you could build sets for film and TV.

 You could work in people’s homes or on construction sites fitting out shops, bars and offices.

-You'll need an eye for detail, good maths skills for working out measurements and the ability to follow technical plans.
+You will need an eye for detail, good maths skills for working out measurements and the ability to follow technical plans.

 BUILDING SERVICES Engineer